-Certain corporations with a "taxable capital amount" as that term is defined in the Tax Act of not more than \$15,000,000 may, generally speaking, renounce up to \$1,000,000 annually of Qualifying CDE.
-Upon renunciation to the Partnership, Qualifying CDE is deemed to constitute CEE to the Partnership and will be allocable by the Partnership to Limited Partners and will be added to their cumulative CEE on the basis described below.
+The current rules in the Tax Act permit certain corporations with a "taxable capital amount" (as that term is defined in the Tax Act) of not more than \$15,000,000 to, generally speaking, renounce up to \$1,000,000 annually of Qualifying CDE and upon renunciation, such Qualifying CDE is deemed to constitute CEE to the Partnership and will be allocable by the Partnership to Limited Partners and will be added to their cumulative CEE on the basis described below.
+On March 22, 2017, the Department of Finance (Canada) announced in the federal budget a proposal to eliminate the ability to classify the first \$1,000,000 of Qualifying CDE as CEE when renounced to shareholders.
+This measure will apply to expenditures incurred or deemed to be incurred after 2018 and will not apply to expenditures incurred after 2018 and before April 2019 that are renounced under a flow-through share agreement entered into after 2016 and before March 22, 2017.

-Provided that certain conditions are met, the issuer of the Flow-Through Shares will be entitled to renounce to the Partnership, effective December 31 of the year in which its Investment Agreement was entered into, Eligible Expenditures incurred by it on or before December 31 (and renounced during the first three months) of the subsequent calendar year.
+Provided that certain conditions are met, the issuer of the Flow-Through Shares will be entitled to renounce to the Partnership, effective December 31 of the year in which its Investment Agreement was entered into, Eligible Expenditures incurred by it on or before December 31 of the subsequent calendar year (and renounced during the first three months).
 Any such Eligible Expenditures properly so renounced by the issuer to the Partnership effective December 31 of the year in which the agreement was entered into may be allocated by the Partnership to Limited Partners, also effective on December 31 of that year.
-The General Partner has advised counsel that it will cause the Partnership to ensure that if an Investment Agreement entered into during 2016 permits a Resource Company to incur Eligible Expenditures at any time up to December 31, 2017, the Resource Company will agree to renounce such Eligible Expenditures to the Partnership with an effective date no later than December 31, 2016.
+The General Partner has advised counsel that it will cause the Partnership to ensure that if an Investment Agreement entered into during 2017 permits a Resource Company to incur Eligible Expenditures at any time up to December 31, 2018, the Resource Company will agree to renounce such Eligible Expenditures to the Partnership with an effective date no later than December 31, 2017.

-To the extent Resource Companies do not incur the requisite amount of Eligible Expenditures on or before December 31, 2017, the Eligible Expenditures renounced to the Partnership, and consequently the Eligible Expenditures allocated to the Limited Partners, will be adjusted downwards effective in the prior year.
-However, none of the Limited Partners will be charged interest before May 1, 2018 by the CRA on any unpaid tax resulting from such reduction in allocated Eligible Expenditures.
+To the extent Resource Companies do not incur the requisite amount of Eligible Expenditures on or before December 31, 2018, the Eligible Expenditures renounced to the Partnership, and consequently the Eligible Expenditures allocated to the Limited Partners, will be adjusted downwards effective in the prior year.
+However, none of the Limited Partners will be charged interest before May 1, 2019 by the CRA on any unpaid tax resulting from such reduction in allocated Eligible Expenditures.